 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by Miss L Furniss in liaison with the Headteacher, SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created by Mrs L Nancarrow and Miss R Nile, in liaison with the Headteacher, SEN Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+Views are obtained through regular meetings, pupil conferencing and this year we are introducing the Parent Confidence Survey to SEN Support parents.

 Mount Charles School is a two form entry school in the centre of a diverse socio-economic town.
-There are 420 children on roll with 60 children receiving SEN Support and 17 children with Education and Health Care Plans or Statements of Educational Needs, including the children who attend the Area Resource Base.
+There are 412 children on roll with 56 children receiving SEN Support and 14 children with Education and Health Care Plans or Statements of Educational Needs, including the 11 children who attend the Area Resource Base.

-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+In compliance with the SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
 Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
-(This category replaces the categories of School Action and School Action Plus).
-Their provision will be identified and progress monitored via Individual Provision Mapping.
+Their provision will be identified and progress monitored via Individual Provision Mapping and One Page Profiles.

 This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.